MoonPoet/xaprb-src/content/slides/future-perfect-thoughts-open-source-database-communities/index.md

 background-image: url(nasa-53884-unsplash.jpg)
 background-size: cover
 .smokescreen[
-# Open source values and behaviors
+# We share open source values
 ]

 ???

 Let’s start by examining open source database communities.
 There are many of them, but we share many values.
 For example, we value open source.
 We value sharing what we do so others can both benefit from it and help us build it.
 We value collaboration.
 We value progress.
 We want to get better every day, and we want our work to grow and spread.

 We have a lot to be proud of.
 Open source is more than source code, it is a set of shared beliefs and behaviors.
 In open source, we work in a distributed fashion, and often control and power are decentralized.
 At first people were skeptical that this could work, but we now know that it actually works better.
 It was pretty unthinkable when I was in college, but nearly every new database is open source these days, and most new proprietary databases struggle.
-Cloud databases that provide open source are the fastest-growing.

 ---
 class: title
 background-image: url(mike-labrum-151765-unsplash.jpg)
 background-size: cover
 .smokescreen[
-# Open source should be welcoming
+# We share open source ideals
 ]

 ???